-UNIDENTIFIED MAN 1: (Reading) Ma lasted a year after Pa was gone, that's how I came to live with Grandpa and Grandma when I was five years old.
+UNIDENTIFIED MAN #1: (Reading) Ma lasted a year after Pa was gone.
+That's how I came to live with Grandpa and Grandma when I was 5 years old.
 I was Little Tree.

-UNIDENTIFIED MAN: "The Education of Little Tree" is the story of a Cherokee orphan boy who, at the age of five, goes to live with his Indian grandparents and learns the wisdom of his Native American ancestors.
+RON TAYLOR: "The Education of Little Tree" is the story of a Cherokee orphan boy who, at the age of 5, goes to live with his Indian grandparents and learns the wisdom of his Native American ancestors.

-BETTY WEETH: You really felt for the little boy growing up in the Tennessee mountains.
-It made my heart sing and I thought it was actually the truth.
+BETTY WEETH: You really felt for this little boy growing up in the Tennessee mountains.
+It made my heart sing, and I thought it was actually the truth.

-RON TAYLOR: (Singing) Let me tell you of a time in Tennessee when ta da ta da ta da da dee dee.
+TAYLOR: (Singing) Let me tell you of a time in Tennessee when ta-da-ta-da-ta-da-da-dee...

-My name is Ron Taylor and this is my copy of it.
+My name is Ron Taylor, and this is my copy of it.
 It has gotten rather tattered.
 His signature page, it says: For Ronnie, my friend whose loyalty to the Southern cause has made us comrades.
-Forrest "Asa" Carter.
+Forrest "Asa" - endquote - Carter.
 The only time he ever signed it that way.

 WAYNE GREENHAW: Asa Carter had a colorful background, to say the least.
 My name is Wayne Greenhaw.
-I've been a reporter and Montgomery, Alabama since 1965.
-And back in those days, Asa Carter was a segregationist, Ku Klux Klan, and he worked as a talk show host in Birmingham.
+I've been a reporter in Montgomery, Alabama, since 1965.
+And back in those days, Asa Carter was a segregationist, Ku Klux Klan; and he worked as a talk show host in Birmingham.

-GREENHAW: In the early '60s, he got a job as Governor George Wallace's speechwriter.
+GREENHAW: In the early '60s, he got a job as Gov. George Wallace's speechwriter.

-TAYLOR: They called him.
-You know, and they just give them a cup of coffee and two packs of Pall Malls, and he could write you a 20-minute speech in 30 minutes.
+TAYLOR: They'd call him and tell him what they wanted, you know.
+And they'd just give them a cup of coffee and two packs of Pall Malls, and he could write you a 20-minute speech in 30 minutes.

 (SOUNDBITE OF CHEERING AND APPLAUSE)

-TOM TURNIPSEED: My name is Tom Turnipseed and I was director of the George Wallace's national campaign.
-Times changed and Wallace wanted to cool it a little bit.
+TOM TURNIPSEED: My name is Tom Turnipseed, and I was director of George Wallace's national campaign.
+Times changed, and Wallace wanted to cool it a little bit.
 He wanted to be more moderate.
 Asa's views were too extreme.
-And so, Governor Wallace, he just kind of brushed Asa aside.
+And so Gov. Wallace, he just kind of brushed Asa aside.